Spot risks early

 - Round currency to whole dollars; percentages to 1 decimal.

-- If no affiliates above threshold: "No affiliates above {alert_threshold*100}% cap as of today — all clear."
+- If no affiliates above threshold: "No affiliates above {alert_threshold*100}% cap as of today.
+All clear."

 - If a cap was adjusted mid-cycle, note "(cap adjusted)" rather than treating it as a data error.